google-deepmind/torax/docs/physics_models.rst

 and do not require JIT compilation.
 Conversely, implicit treatment can be important for accurately resolving the impact of fast-evolving source terms.

-All sources can optionally be set to zero, prescribed with non-physics-based formulas (currently Gaussian or exponential) with user-configurable time-dependent parameters like amplitude, width, and location, or calculated with a dedicated physics-based model.
-Not all sources currently have a model implementation.
+All sources can optionally be set to zero, prescribed with explicit values or calculated with a dedicated physics-based model.
 However, the code modular structure facilitates easy coupling of additional source models in future work.
 Specifics of source models currently implemented in TORAX follow:

 Ion-electron heat exchange